hellenike/textbook/docs/topics/contracts/index.md

 - ε + ε = ει
 - ε + ο = ου

-The rule of accentuation that you will need for contractions is that if one of the vowels within the sequence would have been accented before the contraction, the contracted syllable, a diphthong, will be accented, and will be accented with a circumflex, if possible under the rules of accentuation for circumflex accents (that it is a long syllable (which the diphthong is), the syllable is the penult or ultima, and if the penult that the ultima is short.
+The rule of accentuation that you will need for contractions is that if one of the vowels within the sequence would have been accented before the contraction, the contracted syllable, a diphthong, will be accented, and will be accented with a circumflex, if possible under the rules of accentuation for circumflex accents: that is, it is a long syllable (which the diphthong is), the syllable is the penult or ultima, and if the penult that the ultima is short.

 With that additional information, the process of forming the imperfect indicative follows the process already outlined: